other-kat/otherkat-site/collections/_scores/whatexistsafter.md

 <mark>Find a sound on <a href="https://freesound.org">https://freesound.org</a> - just make sure to say thank you.</mark>

-Your chosen recording must last longer than the played ending.
-Aim to capture the intension to end the recording, rather than the intension of the recording.
+Your chosen recording must last longer than the played ending. <b>Aim to capture the intension to end the recording,</b> rather than the intension of the recording.

 If your sound is connected to visual content - you are encourage to include the footage on screen for people to see.

+<a href="/scores/">return?</a>

 [kat]:https://otherkat.com
 [lclo]:https://lclo.otherkat.com